 Have you developed any tooth decay or cavities?
-Dental sealant placement in the UK can protect your teeth from these conditions in the future.
+Dental sealant placement can protect your teeth from these conditions in the future.
 This may sound quite intimidating, but with an experienced dentist at the partner practices of MD.co.uk, the procedure can be made simple and comfortable.

 Dental sealants, also known as fissure and pit sealants, involve the application of thin coatings on the teeth to alleviate the risk of cavities.
 They are quite common in children, as their teeth are particularly vulnerable to cavities and decay.